 Now this is a glitter polish to love (and I do love my glitter polishes).
 This is a gorgeous gold with flecks of slightly rosy lavender, of all things.
 The combination is just beautiful, and the lavender really brings out the gold and gives the overall polish a warm, slightly rose-gold effect.
 Interestingly, the gold in this is a bit subdued and on the taupe side, rather than being bright yellow gold, and I love that, too (works well on my cool-toned, pale skin).
 This is just gorgeous bling, and when I wear it, I find myself glancing admiringly at my nails pretty much all the time.

 One coat gave a beautiful sheer but still glittery effect.
-Two coats is nearly opaque.The formula is pretty good, though slightly thin, so it can take a bit of care to get even coverage, but this is pretty minor, and the polish is so gorgeous it's worth taking a bit of extra time.
-With a basic base coat and top coat (I prefer Sally Hansen Insta-Dri), this polish wears extremely well, particularly for a glitter.
+Two coats is opaque (or nearly so).The formula is good, but can drag, so allow plenty of time for the first coat to dry.
+With a basic base coat and top coat, this polish wears extremely well, particularly for a glitter.
+And, yes, it's a right royal pain to remove, as pretty much all opaque glitters are.

 I like to wear this with a couple or three gold accent nails, with the glitter polish on clear base coat.
 The glitter also looks awesome on a gold base.
 I haven't tried it on lavender, but I think that would look great, too, and bring out the lavender flecks in the glitter mix.
 Would also probably work well over a soft rose.